dylan-jacobs/dylan-jacobs.github.io/_pages/research.md

 \end{cases}
 $$

-in cylindrical coordinates with assumed azimuthal symmetry. $ \mathbf{D} $is the anisotropic diffusion tensor and $ \mathbf{u} $ is the bulk velocity.
+in cylindrical coordinates with assumed azimuthal symmetry. $ \mathbf{D} $ is the anisotropic diffusion tensor and $ \mathbf{u} $ is the bulk velocity.
 While the above equation is spatially homogeneous, future goals involve solving the spatially inhomogeneous 1D2V Vlasov-Dougherty-Fokker-Planck equation.

 The preliminary results below demonstrate preservation of mass, high-order drive to the correct equilibrium solution (L1 decay), and positivity preservation for the probability distribution.
 Note that mass and positive are preserved to the system's truncation tolerance $ 10 ^{-6} $, and the numerical solution's L1 decay and relative entropy drivee to the same tolerance, indicating physical relevance.